 #1 – 90-90 Inline Position

-Start off with the 90-90 Position, keep a normal stance like train tracks.
+Start off with the 90-90 Position, keeping a normal stance like train tracks.
 Your front leg is on the line with the left side train track, and your right leg is on the line with the right track.
 You can feel some action coming from your hip, knee, and ankle on both sides.

 #2 – 90-90 Inline Chop